SINCROgroup/Mean-field-control-barrier-functions-for-stochastic-multi-agent-systems/Codes/README.md

   Runs the diffusive follower-only experiment for 50 realizations and saves trajectories and safety metrics.

 ### Core helper functions

+-`kernel_potential_fft.m`
+  Computes the convolution between the obstacle density rho_o_norm and a Gaussian kernel, its spatial gradient and the laplacian

+- `compute_safe_velocity_Rk_grid.m`
+  Applies the CBF-based safety filter using the density-based quantities pre-computed via `kernel_potential_fft.m`

 - `compute_q_T.m`
   Builds the periodic interaction kernel used in the shepherding model.